What Not to Say to Someone Grieving Here are 16 Simple Tips

 3. At least they lived a long Good life

-Whether you realize this or not when your loved one passed away, {especially when it’s unexpected} this is too hard and painful to hear at this moment.
+Whether you realize this or not when your loved one passes away, {especially when it’s unexpected} this is too hard and painful to hear at this moment.

 Remember, your friend is hurting and are they’re facing the challenges of the death of their loved one.
 Just show them compassion and understanding.